ToGiaBaoKDL/Sudoku_OCR/README.md

 ✅ Ensure the **Sudoku board is fully visible** in the image.
 ✅ Try to **capture a clear, well-lit image** to improve OCR performance.
 ✅ Avoid **angled or distorted views** for better board detection.

-## 🌐 Try It Online
-Test the application directly using this link: [🔗 Live Demo](https://tgb-sudokuocr.streamlit.app/)

 ## 🛠️ Dependencies